How Pfand System works in Germany – Bottle Deposits [2023]

 The Pfand system in Germany is a deposit-based recycling program that encourages people to recycle their plastic bottles.
 The program offers bottle return stations across the country, and there are usually coupon books for participating stores available at those locations.
 When you purchase a new bottle, drop the old one off at one of the designated return stations, and receive a refund for your deposit (usually around 10%).

-Single-use containers are typically more expensive than multiple-use containers.
-It ranged between 8 & 25 cents.
+Single-use containers are typically more expensive than multiple-use containers, ranging between 8 & 25 cents.

 You can visit any grocery store or gas station to get your deposit back in Germany.
 Keep in mind that these locations are most commonly used to return deposits, but there may be other options.